sarahmclaughlin/ST558_Project_1/README.md

 Second, I will make a factor dividing the teams into two groups: *those that have played more than 500 games, and those that have not*.
-Then, I will compare the distributions of `avgWins` for those two groups.
+Then, I will compare the distributions of `avgWins` for those two groups using side by side box-plots.

 **Code to Create 500+ Games Factor**